-The two arrow buttons in the top left of the risk table are used to reorder selected entries and headings within the risk table.
+The two arrow buttons in the top left of the Table are used to reorder selected entries and headings within the Table.
 To do this, select the relevant headings and/or entries and click on the 'Move Up' or 'Move Down' button.
 Multiple components can be selected by clicking while holding down the control key; they can then be moved together.

-15.5 Accessing constants in the risk table view.
+15.5 Accessing constants in the Table view.

-We previously explained the role of constants in risk maps.
-A constant is always associated with a particular node.
-If you want to vary the constant values in different scenarios, say where we have different assumptions, then you always need to do this via the risk table view.
-Hence you need to set a new risk table entry to refer to the constant value directly.
+We previously explained the role of constants where a constant is always associated with a particular node.
+If you want to vary the constant values in different cases, say where we have different assumptions, then you always need to do this via the Table view.
+Hence you need to set a new Table entry to refer to the constant value directly.

-To do this create a new risk table entry and right-click to bring up the dialog as shown in Figure 177.
+To do this create a new Table entry and right-click to bring up the dialog as shown in Figure 178.